 1. How much money have banks created?

 From the time when the Bank of England was formed in 1694, it took over 300 years for banks to create the first trillion pounds.
 It took them only 8 years to create the second trillion.
-Today cash – the bottom line in the chart below – accounts for just 3% of the total money in the economy.
-The dark blue line, money created by commercial banks, accounts for the other 97%.
+Today cash – the green area at the bottom of the chart below – accounts for just 3% of the total money in the economy.
+The red area – money created by commercial banks – accounts for the other 97%.

 2. How have they used this new money?